All Episodes

 It's not history presented in any traditional way.

-And as such it makes it more interesting, and and the reader is actually in it.
+And as such, it makes it more interesting and the reader is actually in it, involved, so to speak.

-Now let me go back to this Ukraine business, because played for you what I said a week ago.
+Now, let me go back to this Ukraine business because played for you what I said a week ago.

 Obama doesn't care.

-He's just gonna say he cares because he knows a lot of Americans think that the U.S. should in fact be the beacon of hope for the world.
+He's just going to say he cares because he knows a lot of Americans think that the U.S. should, in fact, be the beacon of hope for the world, freedom, liberty, so forth and so on.

-Because if Putin wants it, who are we to say he can't have it?
+But he's not going to stop Putin because if Putin wants it, who are we to say he can't have it?

 I mean, who are we to say that any nation can't do what they want to do?